I'm a Resident

 Watercare meter readers and access

-Our meter readers need to access your water meter every other month, so please make sure it’s not overgrown or covered.
+Our meter readers aim to read your meter every other month, so please make sure it’s not overgrown or covered.

 If you have locked gates, or dogs on the property, this could naturally be a problem for our meter readers.
 So please let us know if this is the case.